Vance versus Walz: Five takeaways from the US vice presidential debate

 Vance quickly responded, cutting Brennan off.
 “The rules were that you guys weren’t going to fact-check.
 Since you’re fact-checking me, I think it’s important to say what’s actually going on,” he replied, before doubling down.

-Walz also tried to interject, and with both candidates attempting to speak at once, the debate moderators muted their microphones – the only time this happened during the evening.
+Walz also tried to interject, and with both candidates attempting to speak at once, the debate moderators muted their microphones – the only time the sound was cut during the evening.

 Later, Walz tried to depict both Vance and Trump as rejecting expert insight in favour of their own inclinations.